Makfi: Racing career

 Makfi made his first start in 2009, winning a five-runner race at Fontainebleau.
 This was his only start as a two-year-old and was next seen easily winning the Prix Djebel in April 2010.
 He then started the 2000 Guineas at Newmarket as a 33/1 outsider.
 In the race jockey Christophe Lemaire held Makfi up towards the rear of the field.
 He made progress thought the field with two furlongs left to run and overtook leading Dick Turpin inside the final furlong.
 He went on to with the race by 1¼ lengths from Dick Turpin, with Canford Cliffs a further ½ length back in third place.
 The pre-race favourite St Nicholas Abbey finished in sixth place.

 Makfi followed his 2000 Guineas success with a disappointing run in the St James's Palace Stakes at Royal Ascot, where he finished in seventh behind winner Canford Cliffs.
 He then faced seven rivals, including Goldikova and Paco Boy, in the Prix Jacques Le Marois.
 He took the lead with half a furlong to run and ran on to win by 2½ lengths from 4/6 favourite Goldikova, with Paco Boy just behind her in third.
 Makfi returned to Ascot for his final race, the Queen Elizabeth II Stakes.
 He started as the even money favourite, but could only finish in fifth place, about three lengths behind winner Poet's Voice.

 Assessment

 Makfi was officially rated as the joint third best horse in the world in 2010, with a rating of 128.
 The only horses rated higher were Harbinger and Blame, making Makfi the top miler in the world that year.

 Stud career

 After being treated for ringworm in October 2010 Makfi was retired to Tweenhills Stud in Gloucestershire.
 His 2012 fee was £25,000 and it remained the same for 2013.

-He has also been shuttled to stand in New Zealand during the Southern hemisphere breeding season.
 Makfi's first crop of foals included the Poule d'Essai des Poulains winner Make Believe.
-He stood at Westbury Stud from 2011 to 2016.

 In late 2014 he transferred to the Haras de Bonneval in France for the 2015 covering season as part of a deal involving the Aga Khan and Qatar Bloodstock.

+He was also shuttled to stand in New Zealand during the Southern hemisphere breeding season.
+He stood at Westbury Stud from 2011 to 2016 and his name was used when they sponsored a Group 1 race, the Makfi Challenge Stakes.
+His best progeny in New Zealand was Bonneval, winner of three Group 1 races (two in Australia) and the New Zealand Horse of the Year in both the 2017 and 2018 seasons.